natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Pallier's%20D.510.md

 * 2 x 7.5 mm MAC 1934 machine guns, wing-mounted (300 rpg = 600 total)

 The two machine guns are arranged with one mounted on the underside of each wing.
 Each are armed with the same amount of ammunition, which means that all guns will fire with each other until empty.
 The 20 mm Hispano 404 cannon is mounted in the nose and fires out of the propeller hub.

+'''Belts'''

+'''For the machine guns:'''

+Default(T/B/B/B/I/AP): Not that bad, but not that great, it can be used as multirole if you don't have the modification.
+I you have the multirole one, use that instead

+Multirole(T/AP/AP/I/I): It's really good in ground RB where you don't know if you will fight against planes or ground vehicles.

+With indicator(I-T): It's your main weapon against planes, and it does the job well.

+Without indicator(AP/AP/I): It's okay against ground targets , but it's not a big problem because the cannon does most of the job anyways.

+'''For the cannon:'''

+Default(HEI/HEI/P/T): It's really good for a starting ammo but I recommend switching to something else if you can.

+Multirole(HEI/SAP-I/AP/T): It does it's job as a multirole ammunition really great, it is a go to choice in ground RB.

+Against ground targets(AP/AP/AP/HEI/I): It's great against ground targets, it pens most enemies that you ecounter in that rank with its 27mm pen from 100m , at an angle of 30.

+With indicator(AP/HEI/T): It's like a multirole but without SAP-I, does it's job in ground RB and against planes too.

+Without indicator(HEI/HEI/SAP-I/AP): It's brutal against bomber and other  lightly armed targets, I recommend using that belt.

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->